-Grandiose to the extreme and utterly egocentric, it’s difficult for them to praise other people or even validate opinions that are not in accordance or agreement with their own.
+Grandiose to the extreme and utterly egocentric, it’s difficult for them to praise other people or even validate opinions that are not in accordance with or in agreement with their own.

 - Listen for caustic ad hominem attacks on people or groups of people by stereotype.

-- Pay attention to irrational conversation tactic use life deliberate obfuscation or truth, revisionist history writing, or word salad.
+- Pay attention to irrational conversation tactics use like deliberate obfuscation or truth, revisionist history writing, or word salad.